mavryk-network/mavryk-protocol/docs/shell/dal.rst

 .. note::

-	The current topic structure in the DAL for Tezos may be revised in a future update.
+	The current topic structure in the DAL for Mavryk may be revised in a future update.
 Presently, topics include the bakers’ address (public key hash), which leads to a potentially unbounded number of topics over time.
 Another approach under consideration involves using a ``(slot_index, shard_index)`` pair, offering a more scalable solution in the long run, when the number of attesters surpasses the number of slots.

 .. warning::